Video 6-year-old, parents and neighbor shot after basketball rolls into yard

 6-year-old, parents and neighbor shot after basketball rolls into yard

-A North Carolina man allegedly shot a 6-year-old girl, her parents and an additional neighbor after a basketball rolled into his yard.
+Police are searching for a North Carolina man after he allegedly shot a 6-year-old girl, her parents and another neighbor after a basketball rolled into his yard.

 April 20, 2023